-C2.TRUSTWORTHINESS
+C2.
+TRUSTWORTHINESS

-Students develop and demonstrate the character trait trustworthiness.
-They understand that trust is an essential ingredient in meaningful and lasting relationships as well as school and career success and they strive to earn the trust of others by demonstrating the ethical virtues of integrity, honesty, promise-keeping and loyalty.
+ingredient in meaningful and lasting relationships as well as school and career success and they strive to earn the trust of others by demonstrating the ethical virtues of integrity, honesty, promise-keeping and loyalty.

 C2.1.
 Integrity

 Students demonstrate integrity by adhering to ethical principles, acting honorably and assuring that there is consistency between their beliefs, words and actions.
 They safeguard their integrity and demonstrate their character by exercising the moral courage to do the right thing even when it is difficult or detrimental to their relationships, social standing, careers or economic well-being (i.e., they do the right thing even when it costs more than they want to pay).